WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 ---
-title: "Facebook Feed Settings | Social Feeds | WP Social Ninja"
+title: "Facebook Feed Settings"
 description: ""
 ---

-# Facebook Feed Settings | Social Feeds | WP Social Ninja
+# Facebook Feed Settings

 WP Social Ninja Facebook feed settings have unique features to highlight your brand.
 Let’s see how to customize your Facebook feed easily.